manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 W 12/03: Jacobi-Trudi identities, Hook-length formula revisited
 T 18/03: Knuth equivalence
 W 19/03: Littlewood-Richardson Rule
-T 25/03: *Student presentations*
+T 25/03: *Student presentations*: Equivalence of definitions of Schur functions, Determinant Evaluations
-W 26/03: *Student presentations*
+W 26/03: *Student presentations*: Murnaghan-Nakayama Rule
+T 01/04: *Student presentations*: Plane Partitions (RSK & generating functions)

 # Problem Sets

-- The problem set will be updated over the course of the semester.
-I will announce in class when I post a set here.
+- The problem set will be updated over the semester.
+I will announce this in class when I post a set here.
-- You should only submit the designated problem(s), but are encouraged to try the rest as well.
+- You should only submit the designated problem(s) but are encouraged to try the rest as well.
-- To get the most out of this course, you are expected to spend atleast twice the amount of lecture hours on your own.
+- To get the most out of this course, you are expected to spend at least twice the amount of lecture hours on your own.

 [Problem Set 1](/teaching/AhdUni/MAT631/ps1.pdf)
 [Problem Set 2](/teaching/AhdUni/MAT631/ps2.pdf)